 It’s organic but not too exotic.

-I feel sorry for them and promise myself not to eat crab again.
+Feeling sorry for them, you might promise yourself not to eat crab again.

 The train at Maeklong